 The majority of medical equipment suppliers in Hungary are EU-based manufacturers (primarily German, Italian, and French).
-Major U.S. medical suppliers, such as GE Healthcare, Medtronic, Johnson & Johnson, and Becton Dickinson also have direct representations or subsidiaries in Hungary.
+Major U.S. medical suppliers, such as GE Healthcare, Medtronic, Johnson & Johnson, Varian, and Becton Dickinson also have direct representatives or subsidiaries in Hungary.
 The most promising subsectors are biomedical devices, diagnostic equipment, post-surgery recovery and therapeutic products and systems, imaging technologies, and dental equipment/supplies.
 Investments in new medical equipment within the healthcare sector are expected to increase as both public hospitals, out-patient clinics and private healthcare services are expected to grow.
 Due to the ongoing pandemic, healthcare technology has become a priority sector for the Hungarian Government.

 The focus of the new healthcare culture has been shifting to preventative measures and promoting sports and a healthy lifestyle, to extend the average age of Hungarians, which is currently one of the lowest in Europe at 74 years.

-As a member of the EU, Hungary’s local legislation concerning medical devices complies with EU directives.
+Hungary’s local legislation concerning medical devices complies with EU directives.
 More information on national requirements can be found at the National Institute of Pharmacy and Nutrition.
-Foreign producers that wish to export medical devices to Hungary are highly recommended to establish a contract with a local importer, who can help the company fulfill regulations such as the CE mark or the Medical Device Directive (MDD), Declaration of Conformity, and translation of directions and manuals into the Hungarian language.
+Foreign producers that wish to export medical devices to Hungary are recommended to establish a contract with a local importer, who can help the company fulfill regulations such as the CE mark or the Medical Device Directive (MDD), Declaration of Conformity, and translation of directions and manuals into the Hungarian language.
 Medical devices and pharmaceuticals are subject to a customs duty and VAT of 27%.
 The duty for medical technologies imported from the United States ranges according to a specific Harmonized Schedule (HS) code and is between 3-11%.

 Hungary has market opportunities in the fields of sophisticated health technologies and equipment, dental care equipment and many other devices that increase efficiency and reduce occupancy rates in hospitals.
 Products with the best sales potential in Hungary include but are not limited to: